ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Activate the Document types

-The system allows Zonal Admin to activate the document types, which are already deactivated due to any reasons.
+The portal allows Zonal Admin to activate the document types, which are already deactivated due to any reasons.
 When the document type is created and approved, it is activated automatically.
 The Zonal Admin selects the document type then all the document types of that Zone are displayed.
 The Zonal Admin can select a deactivated document type or multiple deactivated document types at a time and selects Activate option.
 The system validates user's role and activates the selected document type(s).
 On successful validation, the system provides a notification.

 #### C. Deactivate the Document type